S-J-HAN/GPT-3-Property-Induction/README.md

 This repo contains the code and data for our paper:

-Han, S. J., Ransom, K., Perfors, A., & Kemp, C. (2022).
+Han, S. J., Ransom, K. J., Perfors, A., & Kemp, C. (2022).
 Human-like property induction is a challenge for large language models. *Proceedings of the 44th Annual Meeting of the Cognitive Science Society*.

 To generate the data used in our analysis, run `main.py`.
 Please note that this requires an active OpenAI API key.